Business Management

 Learning Outcomes:

-Upon completing this course, students possess a thorough understanding of the in-creasing relevance of inter-company networks and collaborations for the economic success in dynamic environments.
+Upon completing this course, alumni possess a thorough understanding of the in-creasing relevance of inter-company networks and collaborations for the economic success in dynamic environments.
 Drawing on network theory they are familiar with the framework conditions and drivers of networks, as well as with the most relevant forms and types of corporate networks including their particularities (e.g., production, innovation and project networks, supply networks, collaboration in logistics and supply chain management).
 They know the methods and tools required to manage networks and understand to differentiate their functional applicability.
-Equipped with this knowledge base, students are able to assess the opportunities and limitations of intercompany collaborations, which are increasing in relevance, particularly for innovation and market entry activities, while honing their analytical skills and sagacity.
+Equipped with this knowledge base, alumni are able to assess the opportunities and limitations of intercompany collaborations, which are increasing in relevance, particularly for innovation and market entry activities, while honing their analytical skills and sagacity.
 Moreover, they understand how to manage corporate networks, as well as collaborations with funding and R&D institutions.

 Superior module: